SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/ActionofConnectors/ConnectWithNode/README.md

 #Connections with Node

-This sample demonstrate how to connect two nodes.
-The SourceID and TargetID properties allow to define the nodes to be connected.
+This sample demonstrates how to connect two nodes.
+The SourceID and TargetID properties allows you to define the nodes to be connected.

 Demo Link: